dylanjwolff/rv-sc/README.md

 I used the latest Linux static binary release 1.7.2, available on Github (see Dockerfile)

+#### VerX Benchmarks

+Initially the plan had been to do hybrid verification on these benchmarks with VerX, but since that tool is no longer available we pivoted to using the SmartBugs repository instead.
+Still, one of the tests depends on a contract from this repository, so make sure you initialize that submodule with `git submodule update --init --recursive`

 #### Python / Pip

 This has been tested using Python 3.9.7.